This guide describes the Solaris PSD2 SCA flow, including key conceptual topics, integration steps, and necessary endpoints.

 The PSD2 framework mandates a consistent and secure login process for the user.
 For instance, if a customer uses a TPP application on a mobile device and also has a banking app installed, the TPP app should redirect the customer to log in on the mobile banking application to ensure a seamless and uniform authentication flow.

-For app-to-app redirection, Solaris recommends utilizing a smart landing page on the browser that detects if the user is on a mobile device and has a banking app installed and provides a deep link to the banking application for the customer to log in for the 1FA.
+For app-to-app redirection, Solaris recommends utilizing a smart landing page on the browser that detects if the user is on a mobile device and has a banking app installed.
+This page should provide a deep link to the banking application for the customer to log in for the 1FA.

 There are three approaches for implementing SCA for PSD2: redirected, decoupled, and embedded.

 Solaris offers a PSD2 XS2A API to support the PSD2 directive, enabling licensed TPPs to access online accounts on behalf of customers in compliance with the PSD2 regulations.
-Check Solaris' PSD2 API documentation for more information on integration.
+View the PSD2 API documentation for more information on integration.

 How is PSD2 implemented in Solaris?